What it Means to Float Your Artwork

 When the art is inserted between the glazing and matting, we aptly call it "Sandwich" floating.

-With this treatment, the artwork is floated on top of the mat but without spacers.
+With this treatment, the artwork is floated on top of the mat but without the spacers.
 There is a margin between the artwork and the sides of the frame, so that the edges of the print are revealed but without the shadow effect of the Elevated treatment.

 It's a nice way to subtly exhibit the textures of the paper: